-A Short History About Certifications for Pet Dog Trainers
+A Short History About Dog Trainer Certifications

 Dog Trainer Certification: What is it?

 Certification simply means the person certified has mastered a specific course of study or body of knowledge and passed examinations, proving his/her understanding of the material.
 There is no state, provincial or federally accepted certification for dog trainers.
-Currently, dog trainers look to schools and trainer groups that offer various types of certifications.
+Currently, dog trainers look to schools and trainer groups that offer various types of dog trainer certifications.
 Are some certifications better or more valuable than others?
 It depends on what you are looking for.

 What’s a dog trainer or fledgling dog trainer to do?
 From an educational standpoint, certifications offered by schools for dog trainers are more substantive than those from many trainer groups.
 Some groups claim their certifications are more valuable because they’re administered by a nonpartisan independent organization.
 In their view, a school might have a vested interest in certifying as many students as possible.
 However, any school wishing to remain in business will have to produce graduates who are actually capable of going out into the world and making a living in their chosen profession.
 As such, it would be a very shortsighted policy for any school to simply grant certification to bolster graduation or completion rates.

 Choosing a Certification

-All of these back and forth points can be bewildering to those looking to become a dog trainer certification should be considered for two main reasons.
+Obtaining a dog trainer certification should be considered for two main reasons.
 The first is it generally makes you a more rounded dog trainer.
 Secondly, the general public increasingly considers a certification a prerequisite to hiring a dog trainer.
 To date, no consistent data indicates whether the public prefers one type of certification over another.
 The choice, therefore, is up to the trainer/potential trainer and should be based on his/her specific circumstances and/or needs.

 Different Certification Choices for Different Situations

 For those who choose to attend ABC, upon graduation you will be certified as an ABCDT and have the right to use that designation after your name.
 At that point, you should consider taking continuing education programs, such as those from ABC and other schools.
 Down the line, you should join other dog training groups and obtain their certifications too.
 FYI: ABC also has a more advanced certification ABCDT-L2

-Should a Trainer Get Multiple Certifications?
+Should a Dog Trainer Get Multiple Certifications?

 Since the public doesn’t favor one type of certification over another, why should dog trainers acquire several certifications?
 Certifications make for a well-rounded dog trainer.
 Think of them as tests that let you—and the public—know you have gained specific in-depth knowledge and experiences.
 If you are already a professional dog trainer—or have enough experience and knowledge to become one—your situation is a bit different.
-You most likely will not find a program like ABC’s or any basic dog trainer vocational school program useful enough to justify the cost and time.
-Dog trainers in this category should consider more advanced school certifications, such as the ABCDT-L2, and/or join a trainer organization and go through its certification program.
+You most likely will not find a program like ABC’s or any basic dog trainer school useful enough to justify the cost and time.
+Dog trainers in this category should consider more advanced dog trainer certifications, such as the ABCDT-L2, and/or join a trainer organization and go through its certification program.
 While many of the trainer groups’ certifications aren’t more advanced, their relatively short completion time and lower costs can make it easier for professional or semi-professional trainers to fulfill their goals.
 One final note: While certification is important, it is not by itself a guarantee of your success.
 In order to be a successful dog trainer, you need to do a first rate job and always remain open to learning more, evolving from a good trainer to a great one.
 This takes time, patience and lots of practice.